Lotus silk: History

 A weaver in Inle Lake spools lotus silk threads.

 Lotus silk weaving originated in Inle Lake in Myanmar's Shan State.
 Lotus weaving was invented by an ethnic Intha woman named Sa Oo in the village of Kyaingkhan in the early 1900s.
 She first wove a Buddhist monastic robe using lotus fibers, called kya thingan (ကြာသင်္ကန်း), as an offering to the abbot of a local monastery, and offered similar monastic robes to the principal Buddha images at Phaung Taw Oo Pagoda.
 The tradition of robe-weaving has a long history in Myanmar; during the Tazaungdaing festival, robe-weaving competitions are held throughout major Burmese pagodas.

 A Burmese weaver uses a handloom to weave lotus silk.

 The weaving practice went extinct after her death, and was subsequently revived by her relatives, Tun Yee and Ohn Kyi, who began a cooperative to modernize and systematize the weaving practice.

 In 2017, Phan Thi Thuan, a weaver near Hanoi, introduced the weaving practice to Vietnam.
 She has successfully researched and made lotus silk.
-To pull 25 kg of silk thread, she needs 100 tons of lotus stem.
+To pull 25 kg of silk thread, she needs 100 tons of lotus stems.

 In 2019, Bijiyashanti Tongbram from Manipur, India, began making lotus silk using lotus stems gathered from the Loktak Lake.